Aida (given name)

+Aida or Aïda is a female given name of Arabic origin.

 Variants

 The name was used by Auguste Mariette for his sketch of the plot which Giuseppe Verdi later used for his opera of the same title, Aida.
 In the Italian opera, Aida is an Ethiopian princess.
 Mariette claimed that the name was authentically Egyptian, writing in a letter "Don't be alarmed by the title.
 Aida is an Egyptian name.
 Normally it would be Aita.
 But that name would be too harsh, and the singers would irresistibly soften it to Aida."
 It may be derived from a name recorded on the Rosetta Stone.

 Unrelated to this origin, the Italian meaning for Aida is "Happy".
 "Aida" is also sometimes traced to other African languages.
 Aida (相田) is also a Japanese surname.